ioccc-src/winner/1991/brnstnd/README.md

 the contest and rejected this idea...  so we gave it the "Best of Show" instead!!

-NOTE: One should remove the final trailing newline to obtain the original source file.
+**NOTE**: One should remove the final trailing newline to obtain the original source file.
 This step is not needed to compile this entry.